Resins and their Role

 Polyurethane

-Polyurethane (PU) is a two-component thermoset resin that is often used in pultrusion.
+Polyurethane (PU) is a two-component thermoset resin commonly used in pultrusion.
 The main properties of PU are high impact and fatigue resistance, low shrinkage & a line speed comparable to that of unsaturated polyesters.
 PU-based pultruded profiles are ideal for applications that require high structural performance.

 Thermoplastics